-- (1) All semester grades of D or F in core subjects have been made up; - (2) A high school student has accumulated a total of 80 hours of community service during their four years of high school. - (3) Seniors cannot have a D or F as a semester grade during senior year if they are to receive a diploma. - (4) Seniors must have a cumulative 2.0 GPA minimum.
-Failure to achieve this average during the first semester will place a senior on academic probation, and failure to achieve that cumulative GPA at the end of the year will prevent a senior from receiving a diploma. - (5) For a senior to graduate with honors, he/she must achieve either a senior year or cumulative high school GPA in the range of 3.60 to 3.99.
-For a senior to graduate with high honors, he/she must achieve either a senior year or cumulative high school GPA of 4.0 and higher. - (6) Students who have a grade of Incomplete "I" must resolve the grade within the time limit set by the teacher and approved by the administration in writing.
+(1) All semester grades of "D" and/or "F" have been made up prior to matriculation to the following school year/grade level.

+- (2) The student has accumulated a total of 80 hours of community service during their four years of high school. - (3) The student has a cumulative 2.0 GPA minimum.
+Failure to achieve this average during the first semester will place a senior on academic probation, and failure to achieve that cumulative GPA at the end of the year will prevent a senior from receiving a diploma and will make them ineligible to participate in the graduation ceremony. - (4) Students who have a grade of Incomplete "I" have resolved the grade within the time limit set by the teacher and approved by the administration in writing.
 Failure to resolve an "I" will result in its conversion to a final grade of "F" on the student's permanent record, which will make them ineligible for graduation.